kingandmcgaw/handbook/README.md

 * __Always prefer pasted text to attached files__.
 Google Docs are also preferable to attachments.
 Opening files is annoying.
 * __Name your tasks sensibly__.
 Ideally prepend the task with the site (if appropriate) and page. e.g. `WG: Product page: change lead time copy`

-####User experience
+####User experience and visual design
-* Agree on outcomes before features
+* Agree on outcomes rather than features
 * Use personas to guide decisions
-* Shared understanding and hypotheses over heroes
+* Shared understanding and hypotheses over design heroes
+* Use the [styleguide](http://www.easyart.com/docs/styleguide) to build pages from modules
 * Start with the lowest fidelity way of describing an idea, and validate as early as possible
 * Usertesting.com for user testing, and Optimizely for split testing